Naas, Co. Kildare

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Kildare County Library, Riverbank Campus, Main Street, Newbridge, Co.
 Kildare.
-Holdings include Board of Guardians' minutes (1841-1922) etc.
+Holdings include Board of Guardians' minute books (1841-1922).
+The minute books for 1839-59 are now available to view online.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.